-I am particularly interested in supervising students who are keen to conduct quantitative research on child, adolescent and young people populations on the topics: violence, HIV/AIDS, sexual and reproductive health, violence/HIV prevention.
+I am particularly interested in supervising students who are keen to conduct quantitative research on child, adolescent and young people populations on the topics: violence, HIV/AIDS, sexual and reproductive health, mental health, violence/HIV prevention.
 There is also scope to conduct a PhD using my data from South Africa on any health/inequality/relationship focused question.

 If you are interested in being supervised by Franziska Meinck, please see the links below for more information: